UchennaNicole/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-15.0.8.exe".
-Based on the logs returned, at `Mar 30, 2026 7:08:36 PM`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-15.0.8.exe"` from their Downloads folder, using a command that triggered a silent installation.
+Based on the logs returned, at `Mar 30, 2026 7:08:36 PM`, an employee on the "FEARLess-VM" device ran the file `tor-browser-windows-x86_64-portable-15.0.8.exe"` from their Downloads folder, using a command that triggered a silent installation.

 **Query used to locate event:**